Apple China Mobile launch could spark costly subsidy war

 "China Mobile, if they're not making their targets on sales for these phones, they're going to increase the subsidies...
 It's like airlines: the other guys will fall like dominoes, so China Unicom will do it and China Telecom will do it."

-China Mobile's iPhone sales are expected to reach 12 million in its 2014 fiscal year, but its subsidies will leap 57 percent to 42.4 billion yuan ($7 billion), up from 27 billion yuan in its fiscal year 2013, wrote Cynthia Meng, a Jefferies analyst, in a December note.
+China Mobile's iPhone sales are expected to reach 12 million in its 2014 fiscal year, but its subsidies will leap 57 percent to 42.4 billion yuan, up from 27 billion yuan in its fiscal year 2013, wrote Cynthia Meng, a Jefferies analyst, in a December note.

 SALES CANNIBALISATION